ARE BASEBALL CARDS MEDIA MAIL

 Since the baseball cards would need to make up at least 90% of the total package weight to qualify, large individual collections of cards comprised mainly of common duplicate cards could potentially be sent as media mail if properly packaged.
 A single binder page of valuable autographed cards or rare cards would exceed the 10% allowance for non-qualifying material.
 Individual cards or small numbers of cards would also not meet the 90% threshold alone.

-Read also: TOP ROOKIE BASEBALL CARDS 2022
+Read also: ANTIQUE STORES WITH BASEBALL CARDS

 The contents of the package must also be completely removable for inspection if required by the USPS.
 Cards shipped in a rigid case, display case, wood or plastic frames would not meet this requirement.
 Loose cards in a bubble mailer or envelope that could easily be emptied for examination would satisfy this condition.
 Proper packaging is also necessary to avoid damage during transit when using media mail rates.